atomisthq/docs/docs/user-guide/rug/tests.md

 ## Well-known steps

 A "well-known step" is a named step that the Rug testing framework defines for you.
-In other words, you can refer to the step in the feature file but do not have to define it in the steps file.
-The well-known steps available for you are below.
+You can refer to the step in the feature file but do not have to define it in the steps file.
+Here are the well-known steps available.

 Step Type | Name | Meaning
 ----------|------|--------